 Justin worked on hydrogen environment-assisted cracking (HEAC) of Monel K-500.
 This included fracture mechanics testing of in-field components coupled with fractography and hydrogen analysis to explore lot-to-lot variation in cracking behavior.
 Such data will be implemented to refine an engineering-level component SCC lifetime modeling program.
 Justin now works as a Staff Engineer at Elzly Technology Corporation in Reston, VA.

-Sarah is studying Electrical Engineering as an undergraduate at the University of Virginia.
+Sarah studied Electrical Engineering as an undergraduate at the University of Virginia.
 Sarah's research focused on studying the microscopic morphology of beta particles along the grain boundaries of “sensitized” Al-Mg alloys.

 Christina studied Aerospace Engineering and Materials Science as an undergraduate at the University of Virginia.
 Christina's research focused on lot to lot variations in Monel K500, comparing a low strength and a high strength material lot to Justin Dolph's work.